Xenonesis/DocMagic/README.md

     npm install

-This command will download and install all the required dependencies for the DocMagic project.
+This command will download and install all the required dependencies for the docverse project.

 ### Step 4: Configure Environment Variables